bjankord/brettjankord.com/content/blog/2013-02-09-thoughts-on-semantic-html-class-names-and-maintainability.md

 The `.reviews` class will act as our main module for all reviews we have here.

-## Sub-Classing
+## Subclassing

-Snook talks a lot about sub-classing in SMACSS and it's key to making our modules flexible.
-Sub-classing is the process of creating sub-modules based off of our main module.
+Snook talks a lot about subclassing in SMACSS and it's key to making our modules flexible. subclassing is the process of creating sub-modules based off of our main module.

 For instance, a sub-class, or sub-module of `.reviews` would be `.reviews-movies`.
 There are a few tricks to naming sub-modules which I'll touch on later, but the main thing I want to share is that by keeping our class names simple at first and creating basic modules, it makes them more reusable and allows use to use sub-modules to create flexibility.